Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 ## Accommodation / meals
 All participants will be housed at the Finse Research Station (run by the Universities of Oslo and Bergen) which has a number of 2-4 bed rooms which participants will share.
 We will be the only group at the station at that time.
 A cook at the station will provide all meals for the workshop (dietary restrictions can be accommodated).
-The first meal will during the workshop will be dinner on Sunday at 7pm.
+The first meal during the workshop will be dinner on Sunday at 7pm.
 The last meal will be a lunchbox (Norwegian "matpakke") on Friday.
-Please bring you own food and beverages for your travel journeys as there is no grocery store in Finse.
+Please bring you own food and beverages for your travel journeys and stay if wished as there is no grocery store in Finse.
 The station has a small lecture hall and internet (4G eduroam and University of Oslo guest login).

 ## Practical information